What are the maximum resources available for a Server?

 Which CPU architecture should I choose?

 The choice of CPU architecture primarily depends on your workload and performance requirements.
 Intel® processors are oftentimes more powerful than AMD processors.
 Intel® processors are designed for compute-intensive applications and workloads where the benefits of hyperthreading and multitasking can be fully exploited.
 Intel® cores cost twice as much as AMD cores.
 Therefore, it is recommended that you measure and compare the actual performance of both CPU architectures against your own workload.
-You can change the CPU type in the DCD or using the API, and see for yourself whether Intel® processors deliver significant performance gains, or more economical AMD cores still meet your requirements.
+You can change the CPU type in the DCD or use the API, and see for yourself whether Intel® processors deliver significant performance gains, or more economical AMD cores still meet your requirements.

 With our unique "Core Technology Choice" feature, we are the only cloud computing provider that makes it possible to flexibly change the processor architecture per virtual instance.